 It is very common, for example, for the morning shows to have 2 presenters: one Ukrainian-speaking and one Russian-speaking.
-Also, it’s common that during one interview the questions and answers are in different languages.
+Also, it’s common that during one interview, the questions and answers are in different languages.

 Yes, I realize how challenging it sounds for you.
 But you can use those programs as a listening exercise to practice distinguishing between Ukrainian and Russian, noticing what particularities Ukrainian has compared to Russian in pronunciation, intonation, and vocabulary.
 This is a very important skill you should acquire if you plan to come to Ukraine and communicate with people.

-Even so, for the purposes of learning pure Ukrainian I’ve selected only Ukrainian-speaking radio stations for you.
+Even so, for the purposes of learning pure Ukrainian, I’ve selected only Ukrainian-speaking radio stations for you.
 Have a look and listen!

 1. Громадське радіо

 Hromadske radio is an independent radio station with the latest news, analytics, and interviews.
-The team is non-profit, with the aim to give Ukrainians news without the influence of any political power.
+The team is a non-profit, with the aim to give Ukrainians news without the influence of any political power.

 To listen to the radio live, press “Зараз в ефiрi” (live now) or choose a recorded program of your interest.
 Check out their schedule of programs for the day and week.

-Hromadske radio also offers podcasts of their programs: on their website, SoundCloud, in their apps for Apple or Android, and with TuneIn Radio application (you can download the TuneIn app for iOS or Android and look for «Hromadske Radio»).
+Hromadske radio also offers podcasts of their programs: on their website, SoundCloud, in their apps for Apple or Android, and with the TuneIn Radio application (you can download the TuneIn app for iOS or Android and look for «Hromadske Radio»).